kmedri/OLC_Streamlit/README.md

-# OLC_Streamlit
+#  Omdena Liverpool Chapter
- Omdena Liverpool Chapter RTC Severity - Streamlit App
+## RTC Severity - Streamlit App
+Streamlit App to showcase the efforts of the chapter team.